freetronics/ArduPhone-Software/firmware_v1/README.md

  * FTOLED.
 Driver for the OLED128 display module fitted to ArduPhone.
 Not required if you will not be using the display.
    Download and instructions: https://github.com/freetronics/FTOLED
  * Keypad.
-Detects and reports keypresses on the matrix keypad.
+Detects and reports key presses on the matrix keypad.
    Download and instructions: http://playground.arduino.cc/code/Keypad

 Approach